'We are broken': Family of missing Amy Fitzpatrick hope 'new tactic' will solve 15-year case - Olive Press News Spain

 On the would-be birthday of missing Amy Fitzpatrick her ‘broken’ family have one wish.

-Instead of celebrating what would have been Amy’s 31st birthday today, they were outside the Spanish embassy in Dublin pleading with authorities to ‘intervene’ and urge Spain’s Guardia Civil to investigate an area where vital clues could be, and could help finally crack the 15-year case.
+Instead of celebrating what would have been Amy’s 31st birthday this week, they were outside the Spanish embassy in Dublin pleading with authorities to ‘intervene’ and urge Spain’s Guardia Civil to investigate an area where vital clues could be, and could help finally crack the 15-year case.

 Amy’s auntie Christine Kelly was joined by Amy’s father Christopher on Tuesday as they submitted a letter pleading with authorities to investigate the derelict Hippodrome racecourse in Mijas.